nwisbeta/github.io/pages/app_design/layout.md

 ## Columns for layout

-The design must use a central column, for those pages that do not display data, such as results.
+The app design must use a central column, for those pages that do not display data, such as results.
 Pages with a list of items must have a single column with left text alignment.
 The design should centre the most important data as a heading, where appropriate.

-When the design uses columns to display information:
+When the app design uses columns to display information:
 * Do not use more than two columns, on a page with portrait orientation
 * Information type, such as a field name, must appear in the left column
 * Relevant information, such as the field contents, must appear in bold in the right column